levitation-opensource/SkypeExportArchiveToTextConverter/README.md

 # Skype export archive to text converter

-Scrolling the Skype chats is painfully slow and searching over multiple chats is impossible.
+Scrolling the Skype chats is painfully slow.
+There is no way to annotate or bookmark text in the chats for future reference.
+And searching over multiple chats is impossible as well.
 It would be much more convenient to have the Skype chat histories available as text files.
+This enables quick scrolling and search.
+If annotation or bookmarking is needed, you can further copy these text files to Google Docs, for example.

 This software utility extracts chat logs into a human readable text format from Skype export archives.
 <br>You can request a machine-readable archive export of your Skype chats from here: https://secure.skype.com/en/data-export